openforis/sepal-doc/docs/source/modules/dwn/sdg_indicator.rst

 The results are displayed to the end user in the next panel.
 On the left, the user will find the transition and distribution charts; on the right, an interactive map where every indicator and sub-indicators are displayed.

-Select the :guilabel:`download` button to export all layers, charts and tables to your SEPAL folder.
+Select the :guilabel:`download` button to export all layers, charts and tables to your **SEPAL folder**.

 The results are gathered in the :code:`module_results/sdg_indicators/` folder.
 Within this folder, a folder is set for each AOI (e.g. :code:`SGP/` for Singapore); within this folder results are grouped by run computation.
 The title of the folder reflects the parameters following this symbology: :code:`<start_year>_<end_year>_<satellites>_<vegetation index>_<lc units>_<custom LC>_<climate>`.